AcademySoftwareFoundation/tac/tools/web_conferencing_guidelines.md

 ### Conduct and Moderation

-Since the Zoom meetings are open to the general public, a Zoom host or co-host has to moderate a meeting in all senses of the word from starting and stopping the meeting, to acting on [Code of Conduct] issues.
+Since the Zoom meetings are open to the general public, a Zoom host or co-host has to moderate a meeting in all senses of the word from starting and stopping the meeting, to acting on [Code of Conduct][] issues.
 The Academy Software Foundation adheres to it's [Code of Conduct] or the relevant project code of conduct throughout all platforms and includes all communication mediums.

 If you're dealing with a troll or bad actor:

 - Put the troll or bad actor on **hold**.
 The participant will be put into a "waiting room" and will not be able to participate in the call until the host removes the hold.
 - Remove the participant.
 Please be cautious when testing or using this feature, as it is **permanent**.
 They will never be able to come back into that meeting ID on that particular device.
 Do **not** joke around with this feature; it's better to put the attendee on "hold" first and then remove.
 - After an action has been taken, use the **lock meeting** feature so that no one else can come into the meeting.
-If that fails, end the call immediately, and contact the [LF Staff] to report the issue.
+If that fails, end the call immediately, and [submit a support request][Support Request] to report the issue.

 **NOTE:** You can find these actions when clicking on the **more** or **"..."** options after scrolling over the participants name/information.